show-me-code/deepflame-dev/docs/source/qs/install.rst

 ..
 Note::  Some compiling issues may happen due to system compatability.
 Instead of using conda installed Cantera C++ lib and the downloaded Torch C++ lib, try to compile your own Cantera and Torch C++ libraries.

-If your are using DeepFlame's CVODE solver without DNN model, just install LibCantera via `conda <https://docs.conda.io/en/latest/miniconda.html#linux-installers>`_.
+**2. If you just need DeepFlame's CVODE solver without DNN model, just install LibCantera via** `conda <https://docs.conda.io/en/latest/miniconda.html#linux-installers>`_.

 .. code-block:: bash